BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

-# Keystone (Firmware 1.0.1)
+# Keystone (Firmware M-5.2/B-2.5)
 ### A #SmartCustody Case Study

 The Keystone is an airgapped HD wallet/offline signer.

-[TODO: Upgrade Firmware and test out interactions with Sparrow, for multisig, and for type of UR used]

 ## Usage

+The Keystone is a
 The Keystone holds seeds and can interact with the Keystone Mobile App, which acts as a watch-only wallet.
 Transactions are prepared by the Mobile App, then sent to the Keystone via airgap for signing.

 The normal process for using a Keystone is: